-You upload an 80-page 10-K filing, ask “summarize” — get back five paragraphs that miss the key numbers, skip risk factors, and read like a press release.
-“Watermark” summaries are the LLM default behavior on long documents: when you don’t say what you care about, the model surfaces the obvious section headings and skips everything else.
+You upload an 80-page 10-K filing, type summarize, and get back five paragraphs that miss the key numbers, skip the risk factors, and read like a press release.
+This is the default LLM behavior on long documents: when you don’t say what you care about, the model surfaces the obvious section headings and skims past everything else.

 Common causes

-Summarize this document → model doesn’t know if you want decisions, risks, numbers, or strategy — defaults to a non-specific overview.
+Summarize this document tells the model nothing about whether you want decisions, risks, numbers, or strategy, so it defaults to a non-specific overview.

-How to judge: is your prompt a single verb (just “summarize”)?
+How to tell: your prompt is a single verb.

-Complex tables flatten or vanish in PDF parsing.
-Gemini never sees the structure; summary lacks specific numbers.
+Complex tables flatten or vanish during PDF parsing, so Gemini never sees the structure and the summary cites no specific numbers from them.

-How to judge: source has key tables (financials / comparison) but summary cites no specific numbers from them.
+How to tell: the source has key tables (financials, comparisons) but the summary contains no figures from them.

 4. No output structure specified

-Marketing / SEO content is generic to start with; the summary inherits.
+Marketing or SEO content is generic to begin with, and the summary inherits that.

 Shortest path to fix